FelixXu35/hamiltoniq/README.md

 In very short, $f(x)$ is the overlap distribution on a noiseless simulator and $F(x)$ is the cumulative summation of it. $g(x)$ is the overlap distribution on a quantum backend.

-Since the reference case is solved for many time, the overlap distribution can be regarded as a continuous function, and the score is represented as an:
+Since the reference case is solved many time, the overlap distribution can be regarded as a continuous function, and the score is represented as an:

 $$
 s=2\int_0^1F(x)g(x)dx
 $$

-This score automatically normalises itself.
-To proof that, simply substute the distribution $f(x)$:
+This score automatically normalizes itself.
+To prove that, simply substitute the distribution $f(x)$:

 $$
 2\int_0^1F(x)f(x)dx = 2\left[F^2(x)\right]^1_0 - 2\int_0^1F(x)f(x)dx \\
 \to 2\int_0^1F(x)f(x)dx=1
 $$

-This property also helps understand the defination of score.
-If we further consider the noisy quantum processor as lowering each single overlap, the difference $\delta(x)$ between two distribution is then expressed as $g(x) = f(x) + \delta(x)$. $\delta(x)$ is supposed to have the shape as the letter "s" with positive value on the left and negative value on the right.
+This property also helps us understand the definition of score.
+If we further consider the noisy quantum processor as lowering each single overlap, the difference $\delta(x)$ between two distributions is then expressed as $g(x) = f(x) + \delta(x)$. $\delta(x)$ is supposed to have the shape of the letter "s" with a positive value on the left and a negative value on the right.
 In addition, the integration of this function should be 0.

 $$
 \int_0^1\delta(x)=0
 $$

 where

 $$
 s=2\int^1_0F(x)f(x)dx+2\int^1_0F(x)\delta(x)dx=1+2\int^1_0F(x)\delta(x)dx
 $$

 which indicates that this score is based on the "influence" of the noise.